CJBartel/predict-gibbs-energies/README.md

 # predict-gibbs-energies

-Repository associated with INSERT LINK used to predict the temperature-dependent Gibbs energies of inorganic crystalline solids.
+Repository associated with https://arxiv.org/abs/1805.08155 used to predict the temperature-dependent Gibbs energies of inorganic crystalline solids.

 ## Data files